Floor plans in BIMcollab Zoom are 2D rendered plans consisting of footprints, grids, and space info per building story.

 Zoom in and out with a constant speed

 Our orbit navigation uses the content on the screen and the distance of the camera to objects to automatically adjust the zoom speed.
 This is done to prevent accidentally zooming past an object you want to investigate.
 While this is helpful to zoom ...

 By integrating IDS into BIMcollab Zoom, BIM managers can easily check for any missing or non-compliant information in the IFC files.
 When a model does not meet the requirements specified in the IDS, BIMcollab Zoom enables you to generate issue ...

 Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab Zoom.
 It will get you up and running in no time.
 If you have not yet installed it, download and install BIMcollab Zoom ...

 View shared results of Lists

-When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab ZOOM and BIMcollab Cloud.
+When the results of a list have been shared by one of the team members, they can be viewed by the whole team in BIMcollab Zoom and BIMcollab Nexus.
 For more information on how to share the results, consult the article Share results of Lists with my ...